zencart/documentation/content/user/admin_pages/catalog/salemaker.md

 - The sale deduction may be expressed as a percent, dollar off or final price
 - The sale may respond in different ways to products which are already on special

+Sales may optionally apply to the attribute prices when products have priced attributes.
+When such products are put on sale, the flag **Apply Discounts Used by Product Special/Sale** in the [attributes controller](/user/admin_pages/catalog/attributes_controller/#attribute-flags) determines whether the sale discount is also applied to the attributes price.